WorldHealthOrganization/ddcc-trusted-party-reference-implementation/components/trustmediator/README.md

 # OAuth Connection

 The trust mediator must be connected to the IAM system e.g. Keycloak.
 This will be done over registering the mediator as Client with client ID and secret or similiar.

+# Configuration

+Set in the configuration json, the related clientIDs/clientSecrets for connecting to the keycloak.
+It's recommended to create a new realm for this purpose with two new clients.
+One for dynamic client registration and one for creating access tokens.The registration client need the role "create-client" (can be set under realm settings, select the client and then service roles).
+Create before an new scope for reading the ddcc e.g. "ddcc-read" and limit the two clients to this scopes.